friendly-bits/POSIX-arrays/README.md

 ## Details
 - The arrays can hold strings that have any characters in them, including whitespaces and newlines.
-- Array names and (for associative arrays) keys are limited to alphanumeric characters and underlines - `_`.
 - For indexed arrays, indices start at 0.
 - As is default for shells, if you request a value corresponding to an index or to a key that has not been set previously, the functions will output an empty string and not return an error.
 - Similarly, if you request a value from an array that has not been created, the functions output an empty string and not return an error.
 - The indexed array effectively works as a sparse array, so indices do not have to be sequential.
 - The declare functions are not necessary to create an array.
 It's just a way to set N elements in one command.
 Otherwise you can create an indexed array by simply calling the `set_i_arr_el()` function or an associative array by calling the `set_a_arr_el()` function.
+- For associative arrays, assigning an empty string to a key doesn't unset the array element.
+This mimics the behavior of Bash arrays.
+To unset the element in an associative array, use the `unset_a_arr_el()` function.
-- The reason why functions provide output via a variable is because this way performance is better, and for some functions much better.
+- The reason why functions provide output via a variable is because this way the performance is better, in some cases much better.

 ## Performance
 - The code went through multiple rounds of optimization.
 Currently for most use cases, the performance for small arrays (<= 200 elements) is comparable to Bash arrays.
 Functions perform reasonably well with arrays containing up to 2000 elements.
-Higher than that, the performance of functions which require sorting the keys/indices drops significanly.
+Higher than that, the performance drops significanly.
 - Performance is affected by the length of the strings stored in the array, and for associative arrays, by the length of the strings used as keys.
+- Performance is also affected by the workload - more on that in the Limitations section.

+## Limitations
-- Performance is also affected by the workload.
-Some functions require a sorted list of keys/indices, and/or having all elements "verified", aka not having any registered keys/indices that in fact have no assigned value (after the value had been previously unset).
+- Functions which output all keys/indices or all values require a sorted list of keys/indices, and/or having all elements "verified", aka not having any registered keys/indices without an assigned value (which happens after unsetting an array element).
 However keeping a permanently verified and sorted array would be very slow if implemented in shell code.
-Therefore, sorting and verification of the array occur when needed.
+Therefore, sorting and verification of the array occurs when needed.
+These operations take some time, which may cause a temporary slowdown.
 Once the array is sorted, a flag is set so further queries are fast.
 Same applies to verification.
-The following actions may trigger the removal of one or both flags: setting a new index-value (or key-value) pair via the `set_[x]_arr_el` functions, unsetting a previously set value (via the same function) for indexed arrays, unsetting a previously set element (via the unset_a_arr_el) for associative arrays.
-Functions that require a sorted array are `get_[x]_arr_[values/indices/keys]` and `add_i_arr_el`.
+The following actions may trigger the removal of one or both flags: setting a new index-value (or key-value) pair via the `set_[x]_arr_el` functions, unsetting a previously set value (via the same function) for indexed arrays, unsetting a previously set element (via the `unset_a_arr_el()` function) for associative arrays.
 Heuristics are implemented which identify cases where sorting and verification can be avoided.
 - For small arrays, the functions should be fast enough regardless.
-Also the optimization heuristics cover most common use cases, such as setting consecutive indexed array elements or changing values of existing elements.
+Also the optimization heuristics cover most common use cases of indexed arrays, such as setting consecutive indexed array elements or changing values of existing elements.
+And some common use cases of associative arrays.
 So for the typical tasks, performance should be fine.
+For associative arrays, to avoid performance degradation caused by repeated sorting, group calls to the `set_a_arr_el()` function separately from calls to `get_a_arr_values()` and `get_a_arr_keys()` functions.
+For both types of arrays, to avoid performance degradation caused by repeated verification, group unsetting elements separately from calls to get_[x]_arr_values() and `get_[x]_arr_[keys/indices]()` functions.
+- Array names and (for associative arrays) keys are limited to alphanumeric characters and underlines - `_`.

 <details> <summary> Benchmarks: </summary>